mtevfik41/FCC-ResponsiveDesignProjects/SurveyForm/README.md

 - [Codepen](https://codepen.io/mtevfik41/pen/QWvjwJe)

-User Story #8: The img element should responsively resize, relative to the width of its parent element, without exceeding its original size.

-User Story #9: The img element should be centered within its parent element.

 User Story #1: I can see a title with id="title" in H1 sized text.

 User Story #2: I can see a short explanation with id="description" in P sized text.